Rabbids Rumble: Reception

 After its release, Rabbids Rumble received mixed reviews.
-IGN, among other household-name game reviewer companies, such as Game Informer, never reviewed Rabbids Rumble, which is uncommon for a Rabbids game published by Ubisoft.
 Despite that, Adam Riley of Cubed3 gave the game a positive 7 out of 10 stars, and said the mini-game portions of the game were a "healthy" addition.
-He also said the game overall was a "very enjoyable experience," but claimed the Pokémon-like gameplay was "nowhere near as deep [as the game series it's mimicking]."
-Metacritic's review average is more critical of the game, being a mixed 59 out of 100.
+He also said the game overall was a "very enjoyable experience", but claimed the Pokémon-like gameplay was "nowhere near as deep [as the game series it's mimicking]".
+Metacritic's review average is a mixed 59 out of 100.